-They may also do electromyography or nerve conduction studies to find out the specific nature and extent of the nerve damage.
+They may also do electromyography (EMG) or nerve conduction studies (NCS) to find out the specific nature and extent of the nerve damage.
 If your healthcare provider thinks that your pain might be from some other health problem, they may do more tests.
-These might include blood tests and MRI of the brachial plexus.
+These might include blood tests and Magnetic Resonance Imaging (MRI) of the brachial plexus.

 In some cases, acute brachial neuritis will go away on its own over time.
 Recovery can take 1 to 3 years.
 You may need: